La Salle High School (Cincinnati, Ohio): Spirituality

-Every student is required to make a school-sponsored Kairos retreat and complete a minimum of sixty hours of Christian Service outside of regular school hours in order to graduate.
+Every student must make a school-sponsored Kairos retreat and complete a minimum of sixty hours of Christian Service outside of regular school hours to graduate.
 At least half of those hours must directly involve working for the homeless, poor, crippled, sick, elderly or others struggling in their lives.
-The remaining hours can also involve activities such as work at parish, festival, park, school, or other community related activities.
+The remaining hours can also include activities such as work at the parish, festival, park, school, or other community related activities.